Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Results

 Table~\ref{table:global_matrix} summarizes the reconstruction performances evaluated by the correlation coefficient $\psi^\phi$ and the L2 norm $\ell^{2}$.
 It is found that the optimal trajectories generally perform much better than the initial circular/random trajectory, and also the single stationary sensor.
 It should be also noted that the highest performance is commonly obtained in Case $B2$ regardless of the initial sensor trajectory.

 In figure~\ref{fig:phi_rand_01_1_10}, the true and estimated scalar source intensities are plotted.
-In consistent with Table~\ref{table:global_matrix}, the estimation with the optimal trajectory in Case $B2$ shows the best match with the true profile.
+Consistent with Table~\ref{table:global_matrix}, the estimation with the optimal trajectory in Case $B2$ shows the best match with the true profile.
 In order to explain the best estimation performance in Case $B2$, the adjoint scalar field at the source location for the initial random trajectory and the optimal trajectory are compared in the top figure of figure~\ref{fig:theoretical_explanation}, whereas the resultant reconstruction of the scalar source is shown in the bottom.
 It can be seen that the estimation error is strongly correlated with the fluctuation of the adjoint field at the source location.
 A larger fluctuation generally causes a large deviation of the estimation from the true profile.
 Especially, the presence of time periods with no significant adjoint field in the initial trajectory results in the failure of estimation during these periods.
 These results justify the current setting of the cost functional~(\ref{cost_fun_or}) and also suggest that $\epsilon$ can be used as a diagnostic parameter for the estimation capability.
 Indeed, as shown in Table~\ref{table:global_matrix}, the estimation performance is negatively correlated with $\epsilon$.

-Additionally we consider the effects of the penalty of the sensor speed on the estimation performance.
-As shown in figure~\ref{fig:cstar_RA3_01_10}, the adjoint field at the source location in Case $C$ shows large fluctuation than that in Case $B2$.
+We also address the effects of the penalty of the sensor speed on the estimation performance.
+As shown in figure~\ref{fig:cstar_RA3_01_10}, the adjoint field at the source location in Case $C$ shows larger fluctuation than that in Case $B2$.
 As a result, $\epsilon$ is increased and the estimation performance is deteriorated (see, Table~\ref{table:global_matrix}).
 Adding the penalty term in the cost functional~(\ref{cost_fun_or}) results in a smoother trajectory at the cost of larger fluctuation of the adjoint field at the source location.
 This explains the worse performance in Case $C$.